 In Texas, a residential care home (also known as a personal are home) is a private residences most often within a subdivision that offer personal care services, assistance and supervision to four or more persons.
-Personal care home offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities and are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.
+Personal care homes offer a smaller, more intimate setting, ideal for persons who might not do well with the larger assisted living facilities.
+They are generally located in quiet residential neighborhoods and typically provide meals, laundry, housekeeping, medication supervision, assistance with activities of daily living and activity programs.